opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-During plugin initialization, Security injects the `ResourceSharingClient` for you.
+During plugin initialization, the Security plugin automatically injects the `ResourceSharingClient`.
 Your handlers then call:

-* `isFeatureEnabledForType` to decide whether to use resource-level auth
+* `isFeatureEnabledForType` to decide whether to use resource-level auth.
-* `verifyAccess` to guard point operations
+* `verifyAccess` to guard point operations.
-* `getAccessibleResourceIds` for custom flows
+* `getAccessibleResourceIds` for custom flows.

 ### 6. Test with resource sharing enabled

-In your integration test cluster setup:
+Configure your integration test cluster setup as follows:

 ```gradle
 integTest {